abcsFrederick/l2p/README.md

 `l2p` can be used to determine whether a biological process or function is over-represented in a user-defined gene list.
 This can be a list of differential expressed genes, or a list of annotated differential bound regions using a tool like [uropa](https://www.nature.com/articles/s41598-017-02464-y) or [homer](http://homer.ucsd.edu/homer/ngs/annotation.html).

-### Installation
+## Installation

-There are various methods for installing `l2p`.
+The latest package of `l2p` can be downloaded directly from Github.
 Here we describe each method in more detail.

-The latesty package of `l2p` can be downloaded directly from Github.
-To download and install latest R package, `l2p_0.0-3.tar.gz`, please run the following commands:
+**Option 1:** Download and install latest R package, `l2p_0.0-3.tar.gz`, from command-line:
 ```bash
 # Get l2p from Github
 wget https://github.com/CCBR/l2p/raw/master/l2p_0.0-3.tar.gz